allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

   task.upload_artifact(name='link', artifact_object='azure://bucket/folder')
   ```

 * Serialize and upload a Python object.
-ClearML automatically chooses the file format based on the object’s type, or you
+ClearML automatically chooses the file format based on the object's type, or you
   can explicitly specify the format as follows:
     * dict - `.json` (default), `.yaml`
     * pandas.DataFrame - `.csv.gz` (default), `.parquet`, `.feather`, `.pickle`